-• As a rooted tree in a directed framework with development (Figure 4.2 (a)): A (virtual) ancestral object is added as the root.
+- As a rooted tree in a directed framework with development (Figure 4.2 (a)): A (virtual) ancestral object is added as the root.
 Its characters have state 00000.
 During development, on the way from this root to the leaves, a character may invent a new state '1' exactly once.
-In the subtree below the point where the state switches, the state will always remain '1'.
+In the subtree below the point where the state switches, the state will always remain '1'. - As an unrooted tree in a split framework (Figure 4.2 (b)): A binary character corresponds to a split (a bipartition) in a set of objects.
+In a tree this is represented by an edge.
+In this framework, characters 4 and 5 are uninformative.
+The splits they induce are trivial as they separate a single object from the other ones and hence do not tell us about the relationships among the objects.
+Character 3 is just the opposite of character 2.
+It describes the same split.